 - the inequality by gender in physical activity has narrowed substantially between teenage boys and girls since 2008, largely driven by girls becoming more active.

 The report concluded that work to address inequality is required on all fronts, with effort particularly focused on

 - ensuring initiatives are well targeted to ensure maintenance of activity through life and into old age

 - ensuring suitable measures are taken to ensure those with limiting conditions want to and can take up physical activities and remain active.

-The Scottish Government's vision for a more active Scotland is described in the Active Scotland Outcomes Framework (external website).
+The Scottish Government's vision for a more active Scotland is described in the Active Scotland Outcomes Framework (external site).

-The Framework is supported by Scotland's Physical Activity Delivery Plan 'A More Active Scotland' (external website) launched in July 2018.
+The Framework is supported by Scotland's Physical Activity Delivery Plan 'A More Active Scotland' (external site) launched in July 2018.